Psoriasis Treatment in Washington, DC

 The mainstays of psoriasis treatment are topical agents.
 These may include topical steroids, tar compounds, Vitamin D analogs, moisturizers, salicylic acid, and retinoids.
 For mild or very localized psoriasis topical agents are often all that is needed for complete control of symptoms.

 Systemic psoriasis treatments are also available.
 These can be divided into two classes, the systemic immunosuppressives and the ‘biologicals’.
 The systemic immunosuppressives are oral medications and include Methotrexate, Cyclosporine, and Retinoids, which while effective tend to have side effects and require frequent blood monitoring during therapy.

 Over the last decade incredible advances have been made in psoriasis treatment with the development of targeted biological therapies for psoriasis.
-Drugs in this class include Enbrel, Humira, and Stelara.
+Drugs in this class include Enbrel, Humira, Skyrizi, Tremfya, and Cosentyx.
 In contrast to the previously mentioned oral immunosuppressives these newer drugs target specific points in the immune process that leads to psoriasis.
 These drugs are administered by injection either at home or in the office.
 While incredibly effective, due to cost and infection risks while on these medications they are currently only indicated for severe psoriasis refractory to traditional topical treatments as well as patients with concomitant psoriasis and psoriatic arthritis.